abbystout/stoutabigail1/content/posts/external-post.md

 "Either you die a hero or you live enough to see yourself become a villain" - Harvey Dent

-"You too, be patient strengthen your hearts for the coming of teh Lord is near."
+"You too, be patient strengthen your hearts for the coming of the Lord is near."
 James 5:8

+"Bravery is intangible and therefore no weapon ever designed can replace it." - General Omar Bradley

+"Make life one long weekend" - Tommy Bahama